 The 1.0-litre turbocharged petrol engine benefits from a 48-volt mild-hybrid setup, which works silently in the background harvesting energy and storing it in a small battery pack.
 This can be used to power the car's systems, improve the stop-and-start system and give acceleration a helping hand, taking some strain off the engine and boosting fuel-efficiency.

 Clever fuel-saving tech doesn't end there because the manual gearbox can also decouple from the engine when your foot is off the accelerator, increasing fuel-efficiency by 3-4% by itself.
 When you lift of the throttle, a little boat icon appears on the instrument cluster with the word 'sailing' to tell you that the fuel-saving mode is engaged.
 As well as this IMT (Intelligent Manual Transmission) manual gearbox, Hyundai offers a DCT twin-clutch automatic and the difference in fuel efficiency between the two is minimal.

 Hyundai has also gone to significant efforts to make the i20 lighter, and together, all these measures give it an official figure of up to 55.4mpg for the manual model and the DCT automatic.
 The figures suggest that the auto might be slightly less efficient on motorway journeys but the difference is really is slight.
 It's better to make your selection between the two units based on the price and the driving experience.

-CO2 emissions of 115g/km for the manual and 117g/km for the automatic ensure it won't break the bank for company-car drivers paying Benefit-in-Kind tax, and it costs £150 a year in VED.
+CO2 emissions of 115g/km for the manual and 117g/km for the automatic ensure it won't break the bank for company-car drivers paying Benefit-in-Kind tax, and it will cost owners the lower AFV rate of VED.